Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Introduction

-\textbf{Note}: While the analysis in Section~\ref{sec:overhead} only applies to the FBQC paradigm, the results in other sections apply more generally.
-Also, while the results in Section~\ref{sec:overhead} were based on a Monte Carlo simulation, the performance of the new architecture proposed in Section~\ref{sec:faster_magic} has not been simulated in detail.
+We emphasize that while the explicit resource estimates of RSG count and runtime only apply to the FBQC paradigm, the results in other sections (particularly on the size of the magic state factories) apply more generally to \textit{any} surface code-based architecture.
+The parallelization techniques detailed in this article may reduce the runtime requirements by an order of magnitude; however, while the numerical results were based on a Monte Carlo simulation, the performance of our new architectural proposal that uses multiple MSFs has not been simulated in detail.
+We leave this to future studies.